How to Repair Broken Brick – A step by step guide

 Repairing broken bricks is easy with Total Wall Care Brick Repair Mortar.

-Whether damaged by impact, the elements, the removal of render or by the use of the wrong type of mortar in the bed joint, broken bricks can be unsightly and can cause further damage to the building or structure through water ingress.
-Repairing the damage with a cement or concrete mix not only looks unsightly but can cause future and potentially more severe damage in the future due to cracking caused by the repair material being harder than the original.
+Whether damaged by impact, the elements, the removal of render, or by the use of the wrong type of mortar in the bed joint, broken bricks are unsightly and can cause further damage to the building or structure through water ingress or failure.
+Repairing the damage with a cement or concrete mix not only looks unsightly but can cause more severe damage in the future due to cracking caused by the repair material being harder than the original.

 Fortunately an easy to use solution to repair broken brick is now available in the form of Total Wall Care Brick Repair Mortar.